Texts in Conversation

 Pseudepigrapha

-6 And these two come from the north to the sea and pour their waters into the Erythraean Sea in the east.
-7 And the remaining four come forth on the side of the north to their own sea, 〈two of them〉 to the Erythraean Sea, and two into the Great Sea and discharge themselves there [and some say: into the desert].
-8 Seven great islands I saw in the sea and in the mainland: two in the mainland and five in the Great Sea.
+6 Two of these rivers come from the north and empty their waters into the Erythraean Sea in the east.
+7 The remaining four originate from the north and flow into their respective seas; two into the Erythraean Sea and two into the Great Sea, with some ending in the desert.
+8 I saw seven great islands, two on the mainland and five in the Great Sea.

 Notes and References